C-Otto/BitBook/documentation/commands.md

 ```

 Note that BitBook only shows confirmed transactions with a confirmation depth of at least 6 confirmations.
-This is done to avoid having outdated information in the case of chain reorgs.
+This is done to avoid having outdated information in the case of chain reorganizations.

 ## Get Address Transactions
 Using the `get-address-transactions` command you get information about all transactions connected to the address: